walder/Skynet-IADS/README.md

 The Skill level you set on a SAM Group is retained by Skynet.

 ##  Early Warning Radar
 Skynet can handle 1-n EW Radars.
 For detection of a target the DCS radar detection logic is used.
 You can use any type of radar for EW in Skynet.
+Some modern SAM Units have longer range radars then the EW Radars, eg S300 vs EWR 55G6.

 ##  Power Sources
 By default Skynet IADS will run without having to add power sources.
 You can add power sources to SAM Units, EW Radars and Command Centers.
 A power source can be any Unit oder StaticUnit in DCS.
 Once it is fully damaged the linked Skynet IADS unit will stop working.
 You can add multiple power sources to a Skynet IADS unit.